 Did you know that a typical New England house burning fuel oil generates 5 tons of new green house gas per year?

-BioBricks make for a cosy evening fire that can last for 6-8 hours per 38 lb pack.
+BioBricks make for a cozy evening fire that can last for 6-8 hours per 38 lb pack.

 Build a teepee around newspaper or fire sticks & establish a strong bed of coals.
 This is the first step in firing any type of wood stove or fireplace.